Beyond the Summit: Global Philanthropy for Local Resilience

 Kim Meredith, CEO, San Francisco General Hospital Foundation

 As global health funding contracts, maternal and newborn care systems face mounting pressure to sustain progress independently.
-This session examines how the landscape is shifting, where gaps are emerging, and what targeted philanthropic investments can do to reinforce locally led health infrastructure, quality of care, and long-term resilience.
+This session examined how the landscape is shifting, where gaps are emerging, and what targeted philanthropic investments can do to reinforce locally led health infrastructure, quality of care, and long-term resilience.

 10:35 am | Break